Limited Pixels, Endless Decisions

 If you have a beautiful icon that you love, you will likely be tempted to use it in the UX of your product.
 However this will confuse users.
 Think of your icon as the front door.
 You might have a beautiful, high-drama front door on your home, but you wouldn’t use that door inside your home.

 Instead, we recommend using design elements from your icon, like colors, gradients, shadows, or line thickness to help create a cohesive experience.

 Follow the Rules

 Apple has its own set of suggestions that reiterate many of the themes we’ve discussed here.
-They also have a full list of the specs you’ll need to provide when you submit to the App Store.
+They also have a full list of the specs and sizes you’ll need to provide when you submit to the App Store.